Become An Outdoor Education Instructor!

 To Apply or for More Information

-NOTE: If you are applying for the Anake Leadership Program, applications must be received before submitting a scholarship application.
+NOTE: Applications must be received before submitting a scholarship application.
 Scholarship applications for this program will not be considered without a program application.
-Program applications should be submitted to Nate (see above).
 Scholarships will be applied to any remaining tuition after the non-refundable deposit has been paid.
 Once you've applied, fill out the scholarship request here.